Almost exactly one year ago Rachel and I were sitting on a catamaran sailing amongst the San Blas Islands talking about happiness.

 On top of that, I felt so guilty for dragging down those around me.
 I was tired of being the sad friend.
 I think especially so because I had always been the annoyingly optimistic, enthusiastic friend.
 No one had signed up for being friends with depressed Silvia, just like Dan hadn’t signed up to be with antisocial Silvia.

-I had days, even months, where I could barely do anything besides lie on the couch all day staring into space.
+I had days where I could barely do anything besides lie on my couch staring into space.
 Everything hurt, and the smallest task felt overwhelming.
 I just felt utterly hopeless, and utterly useless.

 And yet every single day my inbox would fill up with messages from people thanking me for my blog posts that had helped them plan their trips around the world.
 Every single day.